dev-danilo/DPShoes/README.md

 ## :rocket: Technologies

-This project was developed at the [RocketSeat GoStack Bootcamp](https://rocketseat.com.br/bootcamp) with the following technologies:
+This project was developed at the [Rocketseat GoStack Bootcamp](https://rocketseat.com.br/bootcamp) with the following technologies:

 -  [ReactJS](https://reactjs.org/)
 -  [Redux](https://redux.js.org/)